scikit-optimize/scikit-optimize/benchmarks/README.md

+# Benchmarks

-These are the results got by optimizing the particular set of benchmark functions provided in Table 2 of (http://www.automl.org/papers/13-BayesOpt_EmpiricalFoundation.pdf) with our defualt values.
-All optimizers are run 10 times with `n_calls=200`.
+These results are obtained by running our optimizers on the set of benchmark functions provided in Table 2 of http://www.automl.org/papers/13-BayesOpt_EmpiricalFoundation.pdf

+All optimizers are run with default values and with `n_calls=200`.
+Runs are repeated 10 times.

 ## gp_minimize